pahla1/i3/README.md

 ## Dependencies
 `xcompmgr`: composite manager for shadows and transparency
 `xclip`: clipboard manager for sending screenshot to clipboard
-`pulseaudio-utils`: Sound system for POSTIX OSes `graphicsmagick-imagemagick-compat`: to use `import` command for screenshots.
+`pulseaudio-utils`: Sound system for POSTIX OSes.
+`graphicsmagick-imagemagick-compat`: to use `import` command for screenshots.
 `qalc`: command line calculator